Virtualization-projects/rancher-labs-wiki/API: Modify API.md

 You need to do the following to add a new resource to the API

-1. [Define Database Schema](Model: Change) - Most API resources are backed by a database table.
+1. [[Define Database Schema|Model: Create Database Type]] - Most API resources are backed by a database table.
 This is not required, but it is more typical.